 Why it’s important

 Alongside your child’s predicted sixth form qualification grades and their teachers’ references, the UCAS personal statement will help university admission tutors decide on whether to offer your child a place to study with them.
-This is particularly important when interviews are not held as the personal statement may be the only opportunity your child has to showcase their talents, accomplishments and interest in applying for the course.
+Not all universities conduct interviews, so the personal statement may be the only opportunity your child has to showcase their talents, accomplishments and interest in applying for the course.
+Universities also use the personal statement to choose between candidates whose academic experience is similar but there aren't enough places to go round.

 The personal statement is an opportunity for your child to provide the admission tutor with an insight into what they are like as an individual and why they are the right fit at their university.
-Admissions tutors want to make sure that both the course and university is the right choice for your child to excel.
+Admissions tutors want to make sure that both the course and university are the right choice for the applicant.
+After all, they don't want them to be unhappy and eave before the degree course ends!

 Broadly speaking, a personal statement should demonstrate: